 Students at The University of Akron are an essential part of the academic community, and enjoy substantial freedom within the framework of the educational objectives of the institution.
 The freedom necessary for learning in a community so rich in diversity and achieving success toward our educational objectives requires high standards of academic integrity.
 Academic dishonesty has no place in an institution of advanced learning.
-The University community is governed by the policies and regulations contained within the Student Code of Conduct available in the Office of Student Conduct, Gardner Student Center 104, (330) 972-7021, or the Student Services Office at Wayne College.
+The University community is governed by the policies and regulations contained within the Student Contex 104, (330) 972-7021, or the Student Services Office at Wayne College.